-If there’s one thing that San Francisco does it, it’s coffee.
+If there’s one thing that San Francisco does good, it’s coffee.
 And the third wave movement has swept our town like a tsunami with artisan roasters popping up all over town.
-The good news: you’ll always get a cup of joe.
+The good news: you can always get a cup of joe.
 The bad news?
-Your options can be overwhelming.
+Your options are often overwhelming.
 But fear not, we’ve compiled a list of top coffee shops across the city so you can find the best coffee no matter where you are.

-This airy space has a Dutch design feel, all slick-lined wood paneling with picture windows that look out on the surrounding neighborhood.
+This airy North Beach space (with additional locations in Lower Haight and the Castro) has a Dutch design feel, all slick-lined wood paneling with picture windows that look out on the surrounding neighborhood.
 Order a cappuccino and sit by the window or in the outside parklet—both are great roosts for people watching.
-If youre hungry, the café does a delicious egg-in-a-hole sandwich in the morning and a tasty kale salad at lunch.
-Local tip: City Lights Bookstore, a San Francisco icon of the Beat movement, is right across the way; perfectly situated for you to grab a book first before settling into your seat for a few hours.
+If you're hungry, the café does a delicious egg-in-a-hole sandwich in the morning and a tasty kale salad at lunch.
+Local tip: City Lights Bookstore, a San Francisco icon of the Beat Generation, is right across the way; perfectly situated for you to grab a book first before settling into your seat for a few hours.

 200 Columbus Ave. (at Kearny St.)